aemysites/aemydocs/backup-and-reset.md

-# Backup and Reset Guide
+# Backup and Reset Guide for Sharepoint based repos

 This guide provides instructions for using the automated backup and reset functionality through GitHub workflows.